swoolcock/GravityHelper/README.md

 #### Crowneline
 * It just works, no need for additional hooks.

+#### Cateline
+* Added hooks to correctly invert the tail.
+Also fixes the missing tail trail.

 ### What entities/triggers are provided?

 All entities provided follow a common theme of blue = normal, red = inverted, purple = toggle.